-Since you’re dealing with a Linux environment, Microsoft Windows specific languages are not supported.
-However, RHEL supports virtually all common programming and scripting languages that can run on Linux, including Ruby, PHP, Perl, Python and many others.
-Since it benefits from more support than most Linux platforms, RHEL should ensure good long-term compatibility and support for fresh releases.
+Since you're dealing with a Linux environment, Microsoft Windows specific languages are not supported.
+However, RHEL supports virtually all common programming and scripting languages that can run on Linux, including gcc/g++, Lisp, Ruby, PHP, Perl, Python and many others.

-Are there any downsides to Red Hat Enterprise Linux?
-Anything I should worry about?
+Are there any downsides to running Red Hat Enterprise Linux?

 There aren't any obvious disadvantages compared to other Linux distributions, at least not from a technical point of view.
 However, RHEL is a commercial release, so you will have to pay for the privilege.
 If you feel comfortable with CentOS, and if you don't feel the need for cutting edge support and the latest software releases, you could use it (or any of a number of alternatives).
 Once again, it all depends on your needs and skills.

-Hardly anyone would dispute that Red Hat offers the best support in the Linux universe, but whether or not you actually require that level of support is another question.
+Few would dispute that Red Hat offers the best support in the Linux universe, but whether or not you actually require that level of support is another question.
 If you're new to the industry and have a tight budget, the benefits of Red Hat support could be outweighed by the cost.
-It also depends on your skill set, i.e. if you are experienced, you could be able to sort out most of the issues on your own, without wasting too much time.
+It also depends on your skill set.

 How do I install Red Hat on my server?

 It depends on what sort of server you have.
-If you are interested in a shared or VPS hosting plan, then you can't change the OS and must stick to the one provided by your host.
+If you are interested in a shared hosting plan, then you can't change the OS and must stick to the one provided by your host.
 That might be the case with VPS hosting as well.
 However, if you are setting up your own server, or installing RHEL on dedicated hardware, comprehensive documentation and guides are available online.
 If this is an issue for you, consult with your hosting company.